marcelamejiao/Event-Calendar/README.md

 ## **Future Development**

 * This project is the base of two following projects where the fronted and backend implementation were be develop.
-* The styling will be update once the folowwing projects are finished.
+* The styling will be update once the following projects are finished.

 ## **Questions**